 She has found herself endeavouring to capture some of the character and

 beauty of nature, experimenting with different materials and media before choosing feathers.
 She uses her skills in painting a varied selection of animals, on a very unusual canvas.
-The thing that sets her apart from other artists in the same field is her eye for fine detail in such a miniature and delicate canvas.
+The thing that sets Julie apart from other artists in the same field is her eye for fine detail in such a miniature and delicate canvas.

 The Feather may mean different things to different people.
 The most